top of page

 When You Are the “Only” One: The Hidden Barriers Facing Women in AI and STEM

-AI is being built at speed, but opportunity is not moving at the same pace.
-Too many women are still expected to “break into” STEM while navigating systems that were never designed to recognise them as default talent.
-For Black and women of colour face in AI, the challenge is not one barrier, it is the stacking of barriers.
-Credibility pressure, visibility politics, unequal sponsorship and the quiet tax of always having to prove you belong.
+AI is advancing rapidly, but opportunities for women are not keeping pace.
+Many women are still expected to “break into” STEM while navigating systems that were never designed to recognize them as default talent.
+For Black women and women of colour in AI, the challenge is not just one barrier; it is a stacking of barriers.
+They face credibility pressure, visibility politics, unequal sponsorship, and the quiet tax of always having to prove they belong.

-Women in STEM are not underrepresented because they lack ambition or ability.
-They are underrepresented because the pipeline narrows at every point where power, sponsorship and progression decisions are made.
+Women in STEM are not underrepresented due to a lack of ambition or ability.
+They are underrepresented because the pipeline narrows at every point where power, sponsorship, and progression decisions are made.

 In the United Kingdom, women make up 27.6% of the core STEM workforce (over 1.4 million women), an all-time high, but still far from parity in the sectors shaping the future economy.

-The AI picture is even more revealing.
-A UNESCO-backed synthesis of recent research highlights that women account for only around 18% of authors at leading AI conferences, alongside a higher-education landscape where more than 80% of AI professors are men.
+The AI landscape reveals an even starker picture.
+A UNESCO-backed synthesis of recent research highlights that women account for only around 18% of authors at leading AI conferences.
+Additionally, more than 80% of AI professors are men.
+This is not just a representation gap; it is a knowledge and influence gap.
+Publishing and professorship drive who gets funded, cited, hired, and promoted.

-Then there is the “everyday access” gap inside organisations.
-In McKinsey and LeanIn.org’s latest Women in the Workplace findings (published December 2025), only 21% of entry-level women say their managers encourage them to use AI tools, compared with 33% of men at the same level.
-When women are less encouraged to build AI fluency at the start, the leadership and innovation gap later is not mysterious, it is manufactured.
+There is also an “everyday access” gap within organizations.
+According to McKinsey and LeanIn.org’s latest Women in the Workplace findings (published December 2025), only 21% of entry-level women say their managers encourage them to use AI tools, compared to 33% of men at the same level.
+When women are less encouraged to build AI fluency early on, the leadership and innovation gap later is not mysterious; it is manufactured.

-For Black and women of colour, these dynamics are often intensified by the additional burden of being both under-sponsored and hyper-scrutinised.
-In the United Kingdom, BCS reporting highlights how stark intersectional underrepresentation can be in technology roles, including the finding that less than 1% of IT specialists are Black females.
-That single data point helps explain why many BAME women in AI describe not just a career ladder, but a career maze.
+For Black women and women of colour, these dynamics are intensified by the additional burden of being both under-sponsored and hyper-scrutinized.
+BCS reporting in the UK highlights how stark intersectional underrepresentation can be in technology roles.
+For instance, less than 1% of IT specialists are Black females.
+This single data point helps explain why many women of colour in AI describe not just a career ladder, but a career maze.

 Gender Bias and Discrimination